grisha765/tgfuse/readme.md

 - Automatic synchronization: Periodically checks for new/removed files in the Telegram chat and updates the mounted filesystem accordingly.
 - Lazy downloads: Files are only downloaded from Telegram when they are opened/read.
 - On-demand uploads: When creating or modifying files, they are uploaded back to the Telegram chat.
+- Сustomizable cache: enable or disable caching in RAM.

 ### Disclaimer